jbcodeforce/kp-data-replication/docs/mm2-provisioning.md

 Each connect instance is a JVM workers that replicate the topic/parititions and has different group.id.

 For Bi-directional replication for the same topic name, MirrorMaker 2 will use the cluster name as prefix.
-The following example is showing the configuration for one MM2 connector:
+With MM2 we do not need to have 2 clusters but only one and bidirectional definitions.
+The following example is showing the configuration for a MM2 bidirectional settings, with `accounts` topic to be replicated on both cluster:

 ```
 apiVersion: kafka.strimzi.io/v1alpha1
 kind: KafkaMirrorMaker2
+...
+ mirrors:
+  - sourceCluster: "event-streams-wdc"
+    targetCluster: "kafka-on-premise"
+    ...
+    topicsPattern: "accounts,orders"
+  - sourceCluster: "kafka-on-premise"
+    targetCluster: "event-streams-wdc"
+    ...
+    topicsPattern: "accounts,customers"
 ```

 ## Capacity planning